Shaziman Abu Mansor

-Shaziman bin Abu Mansor (Jawi: شاه عظيمان بن ابو منصور; born 20 January 1964) is a Malaysian politician, a prominent member of the United Malays National Organisation (UMNO), a component party of Barisan Nasional (BN) coalition.
+Shaziman bin Abu Mansor (Jawi: شاه عظيمان بن ابو منصور) is a Malaysian politician, a prominent member of the United Malays National Organisation (UMNO), a component party of Barisan Nasional (BN) coalition.
 He is also the former Works Minister of Malaysia.

 Early life

-Shaziman was born in Ipoh, Perak, to a retired Malayan Railways officer from Rembau, Negeri Sembilan.
-He was then raised in Tampin, Negeri Sembilan and received his primary education at Tunku Besar Tampin Primary School.
+Shaziman was born in Ipoh, Perak, to a Malayan Railway worker originally from Rembau, Negeri Sembilan.
+He was raised in Tampin, Negeri Sembilan, and received his primary education at Tunku Besar Tampin Primary School.

 He later earned a Diploma in Civil Engineering from Universiti Teknologi Malaysia in Skudai, Johor Bahru, Johor.
 He then pursued a Bachelor of Science in Civil Engineering at Tri-State University (now Trine University) in Angola, Indiana, United States.

 Political career

 Shaziman entered Malaysian politics in 1992 at the age of 28 years, as a member of the Tampin Bandar branch of UMNO in Tampin.
 Shaziman rose within the ranks of UMNO until he was picked as the head of Tampin divisional UMNO Youth wing in 1997, followed by his appointment as the head of Tampin UMNO division in 2000.

 Shaziman was chosen as a candidate for the 1999 general election, contesting for the Tampin parliamentary seat against Hamdan Hashim of Pan-Malaysian Islamic Party (PAS) and winning by a majority of 9,979 votes.
 Shaziman successfully retained his seat in the next three general elections, defeating Abdul Razakek Abdul Rahim of PAS in 2004, 2008 and 2013.
 In 2004, Shaziman won by a clear majority of 18,084 votes (against 5,852 votes for Abdul Razakek); 2008 saw a lower share of votes in favour of Shaziman, with 13,079 votes (against 10,943 votes for Abdul Razakek) and 11,162 majority in 2013.
-In the 2018 election, Shaziman lost to Hasan Baharom of Parti Amanah Negara (AMANAH), in a three-corner fight with PAS's Abdul Razakek Abdul Rahim for the Tampin parliamentary seat.
+In the 2018 election, Shaziman lost to Hasan Baharom of Parti Amanah Negara (AMANAH), in a three-corner fight with PAS's Abdul Razakek for the Tampin parliamentary seat.

 After the 2004 general election, Shaziman was included into the Cabinet of Malaysia as the Deputy Minister of Energy, Water and Communications, under the leadership of Energy, Water and Communications Minister Lim Keng Yaik.
 Following Lim's announcement of his retirement as the President of Parti Gerakan Rakyat Malaysia (GERAKAN) in 2007, Shaziman was promoted as the new Minister of Energy, Water and Communications on 18 March 2008.